SovereignCloudStack/hardware-landscape/documentation/System_Network_Setup.md

 As a result, redundant paths of a server system, for example, are no longer managed via (multi-chassis) LACP, but the respective server or switch has topology information that allows it to route traffic efficiently or deal with availability problems.

-The detailes of this concept are heavily releated to the [great network documentation](https://docs.metal-stack.io/stable/overview/networking/) of
+The detailes of this concept are heavily releated to the [great network documentation](https://docs.metal-stack.io/stable/overview/networking/) of metal-stack.
-(see also the [Github PR](https://github.com/metal-stack/docs/pull/209/files), or the [extended networking document](https://github.com/scoopex/metal-stack-docs/blob/master/docs/src/overview/networking.md) Metal-Stack.
 Furthermore, the present design is strongly inspired by the work of Dinesh G. Dutt on BGP ([bgp-ebook](https://www.nvidia.com/en-us/networking/border-gateway-protocol/)) and the work ‘[Cloud Native Data Centre Networking](https://www.oreilly.com/library/view/cloud-native-data/9781492045595/)’ (O'Reilly) published in 2019, which provides various interesting basics.